 If you overstay your welcome (stay longer than the indicated amount of days), you'll be charged a fine whenever you do leave the country.

 If you want to stay a year, or some other very long period of time, look into getting a long-term visa.
-You might need a return ticket for that. over 3 years agoAnswered by Valerie via WorldNomads.com
+You might need a return ticket for that. almost 4 years agoAnswered by Valerie via WorldNomads.com